bombcheck/esp_ws2812matrix_web_text/README.md

 # ESP8266 - WS2812/NeoPixel NeoMatrix - Text Scroller
-This has been tested and works with the Arduino IDE v1.6.7 & v1.6.8
+Presents a small web ui where you can type a message, choose a color and display the message on your ws2812 NeoPixel NeoMatrix.

-## Project Software / Arduino Libraries Used
+## Arduino Libraries Used
 ### JavaScript Libraries
 - [Spectrum Colorpicker](https://github.com/bgrins/spectrum)
 - [Twitter Bootstrap](http://getbootstrap.com/)